MolSSI/covid/.github/ISSUE_TEMPLATE/data-review.md

 | Valid license | yes/no | ... | ... |

 ### Evaluation
-Include a qualitative assessment of the data:
+Coclude the review with a qualitative assessment of the submission:
-   - bad: the data set ought to be rejected
+   - bad: data set ought to be rejected
-   - debatable: some issues needs to be addressed before publication,
+   - fair: some issues needs to be addressed before publication
-   - good: the data set is acceptable as is and ready to be published
+   - good: data set is acceptable as is and ready to be published